-In addition to the WICA projects to replace pipe that is at the end of its useful life, Connecticut Water routinely invests in other projects that improve water quality, system reliability and ensure a reliable supply of water.
+In addition to the WICA projects to replace pipe that is at the end of its useful life, Connecticut Water routinely invests in other projects that improve water quality and system reliability.

-This investment helps to build sustainable water systems that will serve generations to come in a manner that preserves and protects the environment.
+This investment helps to build sustainable water systems that will serve future generations in a way that preserves and protects the environment.

-Here are some of our larger projects that have been completed in over the past few years:
+Here are some of our larger projects that have been completed over the past few years:

 Rockville Drinking Water Treatment Facility

 Connecticut Water is proud of the Rockville Drinking Water Treatment Facility completed in May 2017.
 The facility was constructed with an investment of more than $30 million and is part of a public drinking water system that serves 85,000 people in 11 north central Connecticut communities.